zozor/webgui/README.md

 ===========================

 You import `webgui` and set "handlers" that can be called with javascript, after that you start the server.
+When the server is started, your browser will be opened and will request index.html.
+If you close the browser, the server will die from no pings after 15 seconds.

 in index.html you use